 When your child visits: tips for part-time parenting

 These tips can help your child feel welcome when he’s at your home.

 Make your house a home

 Children are very adaptable, but they need stability too.
 If you’re living in a new place, it’s important that your child has one spot she can call her own.
-Ideally, this would be a room.

-If that’s not possible, try to give your child his own bed, a special cupboard or a place to store his things.
+Ideally, your child would have a room.
+But if that’s not possible, try to give your child his own bed, a special cupboard or a place to store his things.
 Hang your child’s pictures on the wall or stick photos of him on the fridge.
 This will help your child to feel part of the space, even if he’s sharing it with others.

 You could also ask your child what she’d like to keep at your house.
-You could shop with your child to choose furniture for her room or buy underwear, clothes, toys or books just for your house.
+You could shop with your child to choose furniture for her room or buy clothes, toys or books just for your house.

 Prepare for your child’s visit

 If you include your child in planning his visit before he arrives, he’ll feel more involved and in control.
 Keep notes of things you’ve promised you’ll do with your child.